1n17/elonaplusone/readme.md

   - [x] accessible anywhere with tamer's whip
   - [x] adjust movement chance (10-100), prefered distance (1-5) and subroutine chance (0-35) (shows if sub is not defined)
   - [x] eating/pickup prohibtion
-  - [ ] add some aesthetic polish to ui
   - [ ] disable options covered from Leold dialogue
  #### Healbots (inspired by E+C)
   * allies with `Healing Rain` set as low hp action will use it for others that are below 50% hp